 If you are traveling with someone using electronic medical equipment, such as a CPAP machine, confirm that your lodging has an on-demand generator.
-It's not uncommon for frequent interruptions with electricity within the Bahamas.
-Also, consider bringing a small surge protector (2,000 joules or higher) to shield your electronics while charging laptops, phones, etc.
+It's not uncommon for frequent interruptions with electricity and power surges within the Bahamas.
+Also, consider bringing a surge protector (2,000 joules or higher) to shield your electronics while charging laptops, phones, etc.

 The first day of the Gregorian calendar is celebrated with a Junkanoo parade on Green Turtle Cay.